Nivratti/vcpkg_opencv/README.md

 $ ./vcpkg/vcpkg install opencv
 ```

 Building opencv from source will take much more time.
-You can use `export` command to export opencv binaries.
-Exported binaries will be much easier to setup opencv, you just need to unzip exported zip file link it to to CMakeLists.txt using `DCMAKE_TOOLCHAIN_FILE`.
+You can use `export` command once you build opencv first time on your system to export opencv binaries.
+Exported binaries will be much easier to setup opencv on another system with same os, you just need to unzip exported zip file link it to to CMakeLists.txt using `DCMAKE_TOOLCHAIN_FILE`.